RazMuhammad/ibm-data-science-capstone/README.md

 # IBM Data Science Professional Certificate - Capstone Project
-Author: Raz Muhammad
+**Author:** Raz Muhammad

-August 31, 2024
+**Date:** August 31, 2024

+---

-**Project Background and Context**
+## **Project Background and Context**

-​
-SpaceX is holding a remarkable position in the commercial space industry as a result of the low cost of launching a rocket.
-According to the company, the standard payment plan for a Falcon 9 launch is $62 million; while the cost of other providers exceeds $165 million.
-Much of the savings is because SpaceX can reuse the rocket's first stage.
+SpaceX has established itself as a leader in the commercial space industry by significantly reducing the cost of rocket launches.
+The company charges $62 million for a Falcon 9 launch, a fraction of the $165 million charged by other providers.
+This cost-efficiency is largely due to SpaceX's ability to reuse the rocket's first stage.

+---

-**Problems Analyzed​**
+## **Problems Analyzed**

-What determines whether a rocket will land successfully?​
+1. **What determines whether a rocket will land successfully?**

-Which variables have the greatest influence on the landing success rate?​
+2. **Which variables have the greatest influence on the landing success rate?**

-Can we estimate the cost of a launch by predicting whether the first stage will land?
+3. **Can we estimate the cost of a launch by predicting whether the first stage will land?**